THE PROVOST'S INNOVATION CHALLENGE @ TANGENT

 What dates do I need to be free for to take part?

-The 2020 Provost’s Innovation Challenge @ Tangent hackathon will take place during Reading Week in March 2020.
+The 2020 Provost’s Innovation Challenge @ Tangent hackathon will take place during Reading Week in March 2020 (from the 3rd-5th of March 2020).
 Other dates for your diary you will be able to find on the Tangent Events page.

 I still have questions?

-Get in touch with by emailing Alison here...
+Get in touch with us by emailing Alison here...